sjdirect/abotx/README.md

 A powerful C# web crawler that makes advanced crawling features easy to use.
 AbotX builds upon the [open source Abot C# Web Crawler](https://github.com/sjdirect/abot) by providing a powerful set of wrappers and extensions.

 ## Features
-* Crawl multiple sites concurrently
+* Crawl multiple sites concurrently (ParallelCrawlerEngine)
-* Pause/resume live crawls
+* Pause/resume live crawls (CrawlerX & ParallelCrawlerEngine)
-* Render javascript before processing
+* Render javascript before processing (CrawlerX & ParallelCrawlerEngine)
-* Simplified pluggability/extensibility
+* Simplified pluggability/extensibility (CrawlerX & ParallelCrawlerEngine)
-* Avoid getting blocked by sites
+* Avoid getting blocked by sites (AutoThrottling)
-* Automatically tune speed/concurrency
+* Automatically tune speed/concurrency (AutoTuning)

 AbotX has both free and paid features.
 See licensing info at the bottom of this page for more information.